curateteaching/digitalpedagogy/keywords/praxis.md

 Attention to *praxis* can encourage students to look beyond academic literature in developing an understanding of the content of a course.
 It can inspire them to contribute to knowledge representation and creation in new ways, and to move with confidence across disciplinary and professional boundaries.
 (See, for instance, the work of hairdresser Janet Stephens, now a published experimental archaeologist who has [untangled the mysteries](http://online.wsj.com/news/articles/SB10001424127887324900204578286272195339456) of Roman coiffures.)
 It can also foster life-long learning, as students move outward from our classrooms into the working world.

 JENTERY: Does that last gesture, "into the working world," neatly parse "work life" from "academic life"?
 Here, I'm especially thinking of our audiences for this project; they may include people at post-secondary institutions where students and staff are balancing jobs with their studies and bringing the working world into the classroom.
-Would you be willing to revise this gesture to open a space for such situations and dynamics?
+Would you be willing to revise to better account for such situations and dynamics?

 ### Our Own Pedagogy